01 / THREAT INTELLIGENCE REFERENCE

 What is the best free alternative to commercial CTI platforms?

 The OSS CTI stack in 2026 is: MISP for IoC sharing (primary), OpenCTI for the knowledge graph, TheHive for case management, Cortex for analyser orchestration, YARA and Sigma for detection rules, and Claude or a comparable LLM as the orchestration agent.
-Self-hosted on Hetzner or DigitalOcean, this stack costs approximately $300 to $1,500 per month in infrastructure plus LLM API spend.
+Self-hosted on Hetzner, this stack costs roughly $130 to $490 per month in compute (2-3x on AWS, GCP, or DigitalOcean) plus $500 to $1,500 in LLM API spend.
 It covers the core enrichment, correlation, and detection workflow that commercial platforms deliver.
 The gap is analyst-curation depth: commercial feeds include Insikt Group research and actor profiles that the OSS stack cannot replicate.